top of page

 • Companioning Grief & Loss: Develop professional skills for companioning animals and humans through difficult health decisions, loss, death, and grief

-• Trauma Stewardship & Compassion Satisfaction: Practice self-care techniques designed specifically for animal lovers and earth warriors to manage heartbreak and increase resilience
+• Trauma Stewardship: Practice self-care techniques designed specifically for animal lovers and earth warriors to manage heartbreak and increase resilience

 • Anthrozoology & the Human-Animal Bond: Explore scientific, research-based evidence for the spiritual, mental wellness, health, and conservation benefits of the human-animal bonds